enumerbs/Module05-Challenge-Data-Visualisation/README.md

-# Module05-Challlenge-Data-Visualisation
+# Module05-Challenge-Data-Visualisation
-Data Analytics Boot Camp - Challenges
+Data Analytics Boot Camp - Module 05 - Data Visualisation \
+Matplotlib Challenge

+---

+# Results

+TBA:
+- path1
+- path2

+# Implementation notes

+TBA

+# References

+The following references were used in the development of the solution for this Challenge.

+## Topic 1
+- reference 1